JacksonWang99/Working-Experience/Readme.md

 Intern Experience
 =====================
-Important: Because it involves business secrets, you must be very responsible to abide by the confidentiality agreement and assume the responsibilities.
+Important: Because it involves business secrets, must be very responsible to abide by the confidentiality agreement and assume the responsibilities.
 I am sorry that I cannot show more details.
 Here I only show my internship experience, relevant knowledge learned, skill improvement, and personal perception.

 Software Developer Intern (AICare.AI)
 ------------------------------------